The ATLAS Fast TracKer system: Introduction

 By reconstructing all charged particles in an event with transverse momentum (\pt) down to 1~\GeV\ with good efficiency, it is possible to use algorithms such as particle flow~\cite{PERF-2015-09} to accurately separate the energy deposited in the target event from that of the pile-up interactions.
 Such techniques for pile-up mitigation are especially important for final states that require jets to be reconstructed and in events with signatures involving \ac{MET}~\cite{Aad:2020les}.
-Examples of areas where ATLAS triggers would benefit from full tracking down to low \pt\ include di-Higgs production with decays to the four-$b$-quark final state~\cite{EXOT-2016-31} (tracks are also used to tag jets containing $b$-hadrons) and exotic~\cite{Aaboud:2019trc} and/or supersymmetry~\cite{compressed-susy} signatures involving \ac{MET}.
+Examples of areas where ATLAS triggers would benefit from full tracking down to low \pt\ include di-Higgs production with decays to the four-$b$-quark final state~\cite{EXOT-2016-31} (tracks are also used to tag jets containing $b$-hadrons) and exotic~\cite{Aaboud:2019trc} and/or supersymmetry~\cite{compressed-susy} signatures involving \met.
 In addition, full reconstruction of charged tracks in an event, such as the \ac{FTK} provides, allows for opportunistic use of these tracks in other signatures, e.g.\ $B$-physics, outside of \ac{RoIs} or in other future scenarios.

 The following sections present the as-built FTK system, along with the simulation and control software that was used for system commissioning at the end of Run 2 data-taking and during \ac{LS2} before the project was stopped in 2019.
 The \ac{FTK} system will not be used during Run 3.
-Instead, it is envisioned to perform more tracking in the \ac{HLT} for signatures that benefit the most, e.g.\ jets and \ac{MET}.
+Contributors to this decision were the lower than expected pile-up due to cryogenic limits of the LHC \cite{Petersen:2750301}, significant gains from optimization of the HLT software-tracking algorithm, and potential resource shortages.
+Instead, it is envisioned to perform more tracking in the \ac{HLT} for signatures that benefit the most, e.g.\ jets and \met.

 A comparison of the performance of the hardware with simulation is presented.
 The paper is organized as follows: an overview of the FTK system is described in Section~\ref{sec:ftk_system_overview}; the components of the FTK hardware, including those used for the comparison, are described in more detail in Section~\ref{sec:hardware}; the online software as well as FTK control and monitoring are described in Section~\ref{sec:online}; the FTK configuration, its optimization using simulation and its performance in a vertical slice, a minimal set of electronics boards to process tracks, are described in Section~\ref{sec:simulation}; and Section~\ref{sec:conclusion} contains the conclusion.